Tips3 min read

 What's the best teleprompter setup for YouTube?

 Keep the text close to the lens, size the font for your filming distance, and use a voice-paced prompter so you control the scroll without a remote.
+If you record with a webcam or phone, Sayscroll's built-in recorder captures the take in the same tab — no second app needed.

 Related pages